What can you expect on an Adventure Travel Holiday?

 Once I have booked the trip, do you give out trip notes and an itinerary?

 After you have paid your deposit we forward Comprehensive Trip Notes.
 It is our suggestion that you read them thoroughly and advise us of any questions you may have regarding your trip.

-Can I contact someone who has travelled with you before for a reference.
+Can I contact someone who has traveled with you before for a reference?